memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 ## Techniques for Monitoring and Debugging Connectivity

 But fear not!
 You do not have to enter this world blind.
 We have several tools at our disposal to tackle issues.
 As with any monitoring/debugging toolkit, each method complements the others.
-As problems pop up, it’s best to use a mix of these techniques to find the solution.
+As problems pop up, it’s best to use a mix of these techniques and find what works best for your team and device.
+The three we'll cover are:

+- Logging
+- Protocol Analyzers
+- Metrics
+- Attributes

+ Metrics will bring the most utility and insight as your fleet begins to grow.
+Other techniques can suffice for single or small group drilldown investigations to help solve specific problems.
+With metrics you can easily measure changes from version to version, or subgroups within your fleet.
+You cannot do this for every device as your fleet grows, save your sanity and start early using metrics!

 ### Logging